fnurl/729G26-HT2013/lab_1.md

 The document should also be split into several files.

-#### Basic and advanced difficulty level for the HTML task
+### Basic and advanced difficulty level for the HTML task

 * all pages should validate as correct HTML5
 * use at least the following tags: article, div, nav, ol, ul, li, table, tr,  * td, img, p, header
-* Följ kod-rekommendationer för HTML5 - använd rätt element för olika strukturella element.
+* use semantic HTML5 tags where applicable
 * Each page should have a table of contents that can be used to navigate the  document.
 * More than one heading level should be used
 * Names of classes and id:s should be carefully considered

-### CSS
+## CSS

 Your second task is to style the content you have created using CSS.